 The "Talent" mode can be thought of as an enhanced, PC based, Telos Desktop DirectorTM with caller information displayed next to each line.
-This mode is used primarily by the on-air Talent since it provides direct control of the TWOx12's two built in hybrids.
+The on-air Talent is the primary user of this mode since it provides direct control of the hybrids of a TWOx12 or Series 2101 Studio Unit.